 The AAT held that the decision by the Department to cancel the Represented Person’s Disability Support Pension be set aside, that he continues to be eligible under the asset test and his pension be reinstated immediately.

 This matter highlights the importance of considering what impact any income or assets can have upon a person’s current or future eligibility to government supports, including the Disability Support Pension.

 The result of this decision ensures that the Represented Person is able to retain his Pensioner Concession Card and these associated benefits including reduced cost of medicines, bulk billings arrangements, higher Medicare benefits and others.

-Anthony Burke, Consultant to the firm and Principal, Rosy Roberts are currently appointed by VCAT as Administrators to assist with the financial and/or personal affairs of persons suffering a disability or incapacity.
+Rosy Roberts is currently appointed by VCAT as an Administrator to assist with the financial and/or personal affairs of persons suffering a disability or incapacity.